 - Buy a book or gift for someone you know that could use some cheering up.

 - Order an appetizer or dessert for another family while out eating.

 - Leave a few kind words, a funny note, or some cash in a library book.

 - Running an errand or doing a chore for someone is a blessing.

 - Smile at everyone you come across and make that a regular habit.

 - Text ten of your friends, letting them know you’re just thinking of them.

-- Send anonymous flowers or cookies to someone in your life that you care about.
+- Send anonymous flowers or cookies to someone you care about in your life.

 - Could you write a letter and send it by US mail?
 It is more special than an email.

-- Say something kind to someone, even if it is that you like their shirt.
+- Say something kind to someone, even if you like their shirt.

-- Take a friend out for coffee or soda and share some good news with them.
+- Take a friend out for coffee or soda and share some good news.

 - Talk to someone new as a regular habit.